ThailandAsiaTravel

 While the regular plans are quite good, they don’t offer unlimited data like some other providers, which might be a drawback for those needing extensive data throughout their trip.

-The plans are 4G/LTE compatible, which is generally sufficient for most travelers but lacks the 5G compatibility of other options like Holafly.
+The plans are 4G/LTE compatible, which is generally sufficient for most travellers but lacks the 5G compatibility of other options like Holafly.

 Overall, Nomad is a good fit for those who need a little more data flexibility without committing to unlimited plans, but might not be the best option for heavy data users due to its limited data allowances.